 If you want to contribute to the software (or fork it), feel free to use

-bitbucket links above and clone, do what you want with git, and then
+gitlab links above and clone, do what you want with git, and then

 to submit merge/pull requests.

 The capture file size limitation is mainly due to httppp GUI being compiled as

 Everything in the source code should be portable to other OSes, especially